dddrrreee/cs240lx-25spr/labs/11-memcheck-trap/README.md

     the previous hash (equivalance hashing from 140e), For deterministic code, you should get the same hash with and without trapping.

+    You can look at `example-single-step` for how to do this (original prelab).

     This probably should have been in the main lab!

 ***Ignore the rest of the README for now.***
 ***Ignore the rest of the README for now.***